icantluvv/test1/README.md

 Deploy:
   1. Project has been deployed with Yandex Compute Cloude (ubuntu OS, docker)

-Details:
+Interesting details:
-  1. Use Material UI tools
+  1. Use Material UI React tool kit
-  2. Responsive pages
+  2. Responsive pages for all devices
   3. Comments inside components
+  4. Use Prettier at project
+  5. Use serverless solutions

 LINK FOR THE WEBSITE: